khiner/jaxdsp/README.md

 # JAXdsp

+Fast, differentiable audio processors on the CPU or GPU, controlled from the browser.

 **I'm still working on improvements and an interactive browser client, after which I'll write up a blog post.
 In the meantime, the `docs` directory has several Jupyter notebooks with plenty of examples.
-The `Differentiable Audio Processors` shows many real DSP examples, along with loss/parameter time-series.** _(`Differentiable Array Indexing` and `Log Normal Distribution` are just working notes.)_
+The `Differentiable Audio Processors` notebook shows many real DSP examples, along with loss/parameter time-series.**

-Fast, differentiable audio processors on the CPU or GPU, controlled from the browser.
+_(All files under `docs/scratch` are working notes, and can be ignored.)_ g

-The goal is to parameterize audio graphs, in real-time, to produce an audio stream resembling incoming audio.
+The goal of this project is to parameterize audio graphs, in real-time, to produce an audio stream resembling incoming audio.

-Built with [JAX](https://github.com/google/jax), WebRTC, WebSockets and React.
+Built with [JAX](https://github.com/google/jax), WebRTC, WebSockets, and React.
+[`react-three-fiber`](https://github.com/pmndrs/react-three-fiber) provides the WebGL backbone for performant real-time clientside monitoring of the system.

 _**Note:** The `requirements.txt` file at the root of this repo was generated with `pip freeze > requirements.txt`, and it likely contains more than what's strictly needed!_